NCI-GDC/gdc-docs/docs/Encyclopedia/pages/BCGSC_miRNA_Profiling.md

 ## Overview ##

 BCGSC miRNA Profiling is a part of the miRNA Analysis Pipeline in the GDC miRNA quantification analysis.
-It uses tumor and normal alignments and generates Isoform Expression Quantification and miRNA Expression Quantification data.
+It uses tumor or normal alignments and generates Isoform Expression Quantification and miRNA Expression Quantification data.

 ### Input

-* Tumor BAM - miRNA-Seq
-* Normal BAM - miRNA-Seq
+* GDC-aligned BAM - miRNA-Seq

 ### Output